verygoodgraphics/vgg_docs/docs/specs/layout/object.md

 Description

 This property is used in the layout to uniquely identify a specific object.
-Use this value to associate objects in VGG format.
+Use this value to associate objects in VGG Vector Graphics Specification.

 </div>